 by the grace of God the first evangelist for the Son of Man,

 I have received a communication from the most excellent Theophilus.
 I am sure you recall the afternoon when the three of us, you and he and I, conferred with the Apostle Paul in Rome.
-That was when I first proposed writing an allegory, imagining Pauls heavenly Christ as a flesh-and-blood teacher named Jesus.
+That was when I first proposed writing an allegory, in which I would reimagine Pauls heavenly Christ as a flesh-and-blood teacher named Jesus.

 As you know, I did write that Gospel According to Mark.
-Later, I authorized you to expand it with other material.
-You dedicated your Gospel According to Luke to Theophilus, and when he received it, he immediately instructed his scribe to make a copy and forward it to me.
+Later, I authorized you to expand it with other material into a Gospel According to Luke.
+You dedicated that book to Theophilus, and when he received it, he immediately instructed his scribe to make a copy and forward it to me.
 I have been very glad to read it.

-I observe that the final chapter of your gospel narrates an ineffable miracle, namely a post-resurrection appearance on the road from Jerusalem to Emmaus of a stranger who is later thought to be Jesus.
+I observe that the final chapter of your gospel narrates an ineffable miracle, namely the appearance of a stranger who is later believed to be the resurrected Jesus.
+You say this took place on the road from Jerusalem to Emmaus.
 [Luke 24:13-49] My gospel, of course, does no such thing.
 It includes no such apparitions.

-In my gospel, before the crucifixion Jesus tells his disciples, After I am raised up, I will go before you to Galilee.
-[Mark 14:28] In other words, once Jesus has been lifted up from the grave, his disciples are not to remain in Jerusalem.
+In my gospel, on the eve of his crucifixion Jesus tells His disciples, After I am raised up, I will go before you to Galilee.
+[Mark 14:28] In other words, once Jesus has been lifted up from the grave, His disciples are not to remain in Jerusalem.
 They are to return to their home country.
-There, in their everyday lives as Galilean fishermen, they will experience him again.
+There, in their everyday lives as Galilean fishermen, they will experience Him again.

 In my gospel, at the empty tomb a young man tells the women, You are looking for Jesus of Nazareth.
 He has been raised.
 He is not here.
-Go and say to his disciples and to Peter, He is going ahead of you into Galilee.
-There you will see him, as he told you.
+Go and say to His disciples, and also to Peter, He is going ahead of you into Galilee.
+There you will see Him, as He told you.

-Thus we see at the end of my gospel that the disciples still do not understand.
-And they dont learn about the resurrection, because the women are afraid to tell them.
+Therefore, at the end of my gospel, the disciples still fail to understand.
+And they don't learn about the resurrection, because the women are afraid to tell them.